TealJason/trepogeno/README.md

 This is the main script, call it with python -m nextstrain.genotreponema and provide the relevent arguments

 ## create_typing_scheme
-This subdirectory contains scripts that with a vcf and reference could be used to semi-automate the process of screating a typing scheme for later probe creation and lineage file creation for lineage calling.
+This subdirectory contains scripts that with a vcf and reference could be used to streamline the process of creating a typing scheme for later probe creation and lineage calling.

 ## example command to create probes and lineage files